 - (vi) Identification and mitigation of potential hazards (geotechnical, wildfire); - (vii) Identification and mitigation measures for ecologically sensitive areas including riparian areas and wildlife habitats; - (viii) Recognition and integration of opportunities to protect viewscapes; - (ix) Provision of overnight and short-term camping opportunities; - (x) Provisions to support solid waste management associated with the campground development; and - (xi) identification and mitigation of development impacts on environmentally sensitive areas including grasslands, connectivity corridors, wetlands and riparian areas and old growth forests, in accordance with section 18 of this OCP concerning environmental considerations; - (xi) susceptibility to natural and geotechnical hazards and integration of hazard mitigation strategies, in accordance with section 11 of this OCP concerning development constraints; and - (xii) the policy outlined in section 5.3 (3)(b). - (b) The development of new campgrounds within the Dry Gulch Development Node identified on Schedule D2 which are visible from Highway 93/95 should integrate screening and landscaping that forms an opaque barrier between the campground and the highway.
 The intention is to provide a visual buffer between the campground and the travelling public.
 Native, drought tolerant, coniferous trees and other plant species are preferred over fencing for screening.
 Where solid fencing is used, the fencing should be made of natural materials and colours.
-In addition, trees and other plant species should be used in order to break up the image of a wall of fencing. - (c) On District Lot 10114 Kootenay District, Except Part Included in Plans 10884 and 12829 the development of a seniors home or commercial tourist facilities such as a lodge, cabins, or tea house is supported.
-This lot has been subdivided and does not exist anymore.
-Lot A & B, Plan EE22126m DL 10114 Email sent to owner to clarify if still current
+In addition, trees and other plant species should be used in order to break up the image of a wall of fencing. - (c) On Lots A and B, Plan EPP22126, DL 10114 the development of a seniors home or commercial tourist facilities such as a lodge, cabins, or tea house is supported.